 Californian resident Christopher Michael Langan (1952) is best known for his “Cognitive-Theoretic Model of the Universe” theory.

-He was able to speak when he was only 6 months old and was a self-taught reader by age 3.
+He was able to speak when he was only 6 months old and was a self-taught reader at age 3.

 Garry Kasparov (IQ score of 194)